Total station: Angle measurement

 Most total station instruments measure angles by means of electro-optical scanning of extremely precise digital bar-codes etched on rotating glass cylinders or discs within the instrument.
-The best quality total stations are capable of measuring angles to 0.5 arc-second.
-Inexpensive "construction grade" total stations can generally measure angles to 5 or 10 arc-seconds.
+The best quality total stations are capable of measuring angles within a standard deviation of 0.5 arc-seconds.
+Inexpensive "construction grade" total stations can generally measure angles within standard deviations of 5 or 10 arc-seconds.

+Angle measurement is typically performed by the operator first occupying a known point, aiming the head of the instrument at a target or prism which exists at either another known point or along an azimuth, which is to be held as a backsight — sighting with the reticle inside the eyepiece — then holding that line as an angle of 00°00‘̣00“̣.
+The operator then will turn the head of the instrument at a target or feature that is to be observed as a foresight and record the AR (Angle Right) from the backsight measured by the instrument in which a horizontal angle is produced.
+Angular error in the instrument as well as collimation error can be mitigated in many total stations by performing a set collection.
+This entails witnessing any angles recorded an equal number of times in both "direct" and "reverse" modes by sighting the observed backsight and foresights with the instrument facing the targets normally as well as with the scope flipped or "plunged" 180°.
+The recorded sets of angles taken from each target will be averaged together and a mean angle will be generated.

 Distance measurement

 Measurement of distance is accomplished with a modulated infrared carrier signal, generated by a small solid-state emitter within the instrument's optical path, and reflected by a prism reflector or the object under survey.
 The modulation pattern in the returning signal is read and interpreted by the computer in the total station.
 The distance is determined by emitting and receiving multiple frequencies, and determining the integer number of wavelengths to the target for each frequency.
 Most total stations use purpose-built glass prism (surveying) reflectors for the EDM signal.
 A typical total station can measure distances up to 1500 m with an accuracy of about 1.5 mm ± 2 parts per million.

 Reflectorless total stations can measure distances to any object that is reasonably light in color, up to a few hundred meters.